SolanaPlace/scripts/README.md

 ```javascript
 initEmbedder()
 ```
-*This sets up the script and detects your account tier (and any resumable sessions!)*
+*This sets up the script and detects your account tier (and any resumable sessions with missing pixel recovery!)*

 ### Step 2: Check for Resumable Sessions
 ```javascript